Author: Tree Bressen

 I dove into community life full force, and furthermore, into the communities movement.
-Ira Wallace, already a long-time communitarian by then, mentored me into involvement with both the Federation of Egalitarian Communities (FEC) and the Fellowship for Intentional Community (FIC).
+Ira Wallace, already a long-time communitarian by then, mentored me into involvement with both the Federation of Egalitarian Communities (FEC) and the Foundation for Intentional Community (FIC).
 My friends in college had kindly put up with years of me singing the praises of community life from the outside.
 Now I was a joyous zealot from the inside.
 At home i proudly ran our outreach programs, leading tours and corresponding with hundreds of potential visitors.
 Traveling to communities movement meetings, i used the opportunity to tell everyone i met on trains and buses about the virtues of both my community and intentional communities in general.

 My identity was so tied up in being a member of Acorn that any question a stranger asked me naturally led down that road:

 “At a communal farm in Virginia.”

 “Oh, lots of different kinds.
 Mostly i run the outreach programs for the commune i live at.”

 “I really enjoy community living because it gives me the opportunity to be around kids without taking on all the responsibility of having my own.”

 You get the idea.